2nd Division (South Vietnam): 1975

-In Quang Ngai Province, the PAVN's offensive was delayed by an aggressive clearing operation, Operation Quyet Thanh A-1-75 in Nghĩa Hành District.
+In Quảng Ngãi Province, the PAVN's offensive was delayed by an aggressive clearing operation, Operation Quyet Thanh A-1-75 in Nghĩa Hành District.
 The 4th Regiment was involved in sharp fighting there on 6 and 7 March and PAVN casualties were substantial.

-On 10 March two battalions of the PAVN 31st Regiment, 2nd Division, attacked Tiên Phước from the north and west, while elements of the PAVN 1st Regiment struck from the south and southeast.
+On 10 March, two battalions of the PAVN 31st Regiment, 2nd Division, attacked Tiên Phước from the north and west, while elements of the PAVN 1st Regiment struck from the south and southeast.
 In Hau Duc, another battalion of the PAVN 31st Regiment, with supporting local forces, overran the 102nd RF Battalion.
 Refugees from both districts began streaming into Tam Ky, the province capital, which itself was hit by PAVN 122mm. rockets on 11 March and the major base at Chu Lai also received a rocket bombardment.
 Remnants of the 116th and 134th RF Battalions decimated in Tiên Phước, also straggled eastward toward Tam Ky.
 The 115th RF Battalion left its positions on Ban Quan Mountain east of Tiên Phước and withdrew toward Tam Ky, but left four howitzers to the PAVN.
 The 3rd Battalion, 5th Regiment with the 115th RF Battalion, counterattacked at My Mountain, the last important high ground on Route 533 between Tam Ky and Tiên Phước and regained the position only to be driven off again by intense artillery fire.
-General Nhut organized a relief column to push out from Tam Ky and protect the withdrawal of the territorials and civilians from Tiên Phước.
+General Nhựt organized a relief column to push out from Tam Ky and protect the withdrawal of the territorials and civilians from Tiên Phước.
 The PAVN however, held the high ground overlooking the column's approach, including a prominent hill called Nui Ngoc.
 On 11 March the column, composed of the 37th and 39th Ranger Battalions and the 1st Battalion, 5th Regiment, stalled short of Nui Ngoc.
-On 12 March, Nhut sent the 5th Infantry Regiment from Quang Ngai Province and deployed it west of Tam Ky.
+On 12 March, Nhựt sent the 5th Infantry Regiment from Quảng Ngãi Province and deployed it west of Tam Ky.
 Its three battalions were in depth along Route 533, the forward elements just east of My Mountain.
 Two RF battalions, the 115th and 135th were north of the 5th Infantry, between Route 533 and the Ranger task force below Nui Ngoc.
 The 21st Ranger Battalion was behind the 135th RF, west of Tam Ky.
-Thus, General Nhut had nine battalions west of Tam Ky, as a strong PAVN force was about to continue the attack toward that city.
+Thus, General Nhựt had nine battalions west of Tam Ky, as a strong PAVN force was about to continue the attack toward that city.
 Furthermore, Tam Ky was now within range of the PAVN's light artillery.